Coarsened Bayesian VARs -- Correcting BVARs for Incorrect Specification: Coarsened Posterior Distributions

-with $\approxprop$ denoting approximately proportional to.
-Equation (\ref{eq: cpost}) implies that the coarsened posterior is simply equal to the prior times a tempered likelihood.\footnote{This particular form of the coarsened posterior resembles the intermediate approximating distribution of sequential Monte Carlo (SMC) methods.
+with $\approxprop$ denoting approximately proportional to. \myeqref{eq: cpost} implies that the coarsened posterior is simply equal to the prior times a tempered likelihood.\footnote{This particular form of the coarsened posterior resembles the intermediate approximating distribution of sequential Monte Carlo (SMC) methods.
 The main difference is that the learning rate in SMC grows from $0$ (i.e. the likelihood plays no role) to $1$ (i.e. one obtains the uncoarsened posterior).
-If one would fix the learning rate in SMC to $\zeta_T$, the result would be a sequential coarsened posterior.}
+If one would fix the learning rate in SMC to $\zeta_T$, the result would be a sequential coarsened posterior.} This is a power posterior which has been shown to be robust to misspecification of a general form \citep[see, e.g.][]{holmes2017assigning, gruenwald_van-ommen_2017_ba, bhattacharya2019bayesian} and hence using this approximation directly links the coarsening approach to this literature.